Three Sundays Series: Live and Recorded

 How the Series Works

-RE-IMAGINING SHAME is centered around three 75-minute livestream sessions delivered via Zoom webconferencing software.
+BREAKTHROUGH: Finding the Narrow, Creative Road Between Crazy and Brilliant is centered around three 75-minute livestream sessions delivered via Zoom webconferencing software.

 Placeholder Image